Starbucks new CEO urges care for employees amid labor strife

 NEW YORK, March 23 (Reuters) - Starbucks, which has faced criticism over its opposition to union organizing, wants to be "a different kind of company" that cares for its frontline workers, new CEO Laxman Narasimhan told employees on Thursday before the coffee chain's annual meeting.

-In a letter to its workers, Narasimhan said Starbucks' performance is strong but the company needs to strengthen its health.
+In a letter to workers, Narasimhan said Starbucks' performance was strong but the company needs to strengthen its health.
 "We must care for" customer-facing staff, he wrote.

-"We strive to be a different kind of company operating in a different kind of world," he said, adding the company plans to "reinvigorate" its employee culture.
+"We strive to be a different kind of company operating in a different kind of world," he said, adding Starbucks plans to "reinvigorate" its employee culture.

+His comments came the day after Starbucks workers walked off the job at 100 stores around the United States, and a video posted by the union on social media showed hundreds of activists marching in protest outside company headquarters.

-Narasimhan - who will keep working as a barista a half day each month – must contend with the company's divisive record on labor unions, an issue of increasing concern to politicians and shareholders.
+Narasimhan must contend with the company's divisive record on labor unions, an issue of increasing concern to politicians and shareholders.

 The company has said it complies with U.S. labor law.
-It accuses the union failing to bargain in good faith and the National Labor Relations Board of running unfair elections that favored the union.
+It has accused the union of failing to bargain in good faith and the National Labor Relations Board of running unfair elections that favored the union.

+Schultz is scheduled to testify next week before a U.S. Senate committee on the topic.

 Since late 2021, workers at more than 290 U.S. corporate-owned locations have voted to unionize.
 Unionized employees say the company illegally retaliated against union organizers with firings and store closures.